RENEE MONTAGNE, Host:

 LIASSON: Individual families may have saved more and spent less at home, but collectively, the public still wants more from the federal government than they're willing to pay for.
 Right now, tax revenues equal around 19 percent of GDP, government spending around 25 percent.
 And that gap will only widen when the bill for the baby boomers' Medicare and Social Security checks comes due.
 Something has to give, says Republican Senator Judd Gregg, a member of the commission.

-Senator JUDD GREGG (Republican, New Hampshire): You're going to have to face up to the fact that you're going to have to reduce the rate of growth of the government, which means you've got to reduce the rate of growth of spending, which means people are going to have to accept the fact that the government can't do everything it's promising to do.
+JUDD GREGG: You're going to have to face up to the fact that you're going to have to reduce the rate of growth of the government, which means you've got to reduce the rate of growth of spending, which means people are going to have to accept the fact that the government can't do everything it's promising to do.

 LIASSON: For a Republican like Gregg, the answer starts with cutting spending, although he says everything should be on the table.
 But spending cuts alone can't solve the problem.
 Neither can the preferred Democratic solution: tax hikes on the rich.
 Exploding both those myths and bridging the partisan gap is the job of the president's commission.
 But even Obama's top adviser, David Axelrod, is playing down expectations on what it can achieve.